TomWalsh11/ocr-business-card-scanner/README.md

-# OCR & GPT Info Extraction 🖼️🤖
+# OCR & GPT Business Card Scanner 🖼️

-This repository contains a project that combines **Azure's OCR API** and **OpenAI's GPT model** to extract and process text from images.
+This repository contains a project that combines **Azure's OCR API** and **OpenAI's GPT model** to extract and process text from business cards.
 The extracted text is parsed to identify key information, including:
 - **Name**
 - **Title**
 - **Company**